Itiviti/ordered-scheduler/README.md

 ```

 Here:
-- UpdateIndex() is synchronized but we get the ordering via the ticket
+- UpdateIndex() is synchronized and we get the ordering via the ticket
 - EncodeProcessing() is executed concurrently by multiple threads
 - WriteToNetWork() and WriteToDisk() are executed in parallel but always with the right ordering.